Judge delays release of additional Tyre Nichols video - NewsBreak

 “We should have some discussion regarding what changes, if any, we should be making based upon our own internal processes, and not just to regards to the pension, but regards to the entire process,” Sink said.

 The officers involved in the arrest — Tadarrius Bean, Demetrius Haley, Emmitt Martin III, Desmond Mills Jr., and Justin Smith — were all terminated by the Memphis Police Department on Jan.
 21. They are charged with second-degree murder , aggravated assault, and aggravated kidnapping.
 The unit those officers belonged to, known as the SCORPION Unit , was disbanded shortly after Nichols’ death.
-Family of Tyre Nichols promises to be at every court date of five former officers
+Former Memphis officers charged in Tyre Nichols’ death

 All have entered pleas of not guilty.